 The process starts out by having an initial meeting.
-During that meeting, we will learn about your current processes and figure out which ones you’re trying to streamline or improve.
-One of our service engineers will then come on site and walk around.
-You will walk them through your current processes.
+During that meeting, we will learn about your current processes and figure out what you’re trying to streamline or improve.
+One of our service engineers will then come on-site, walk with you through your processes, and evaluate your environment.
 They will then test different labels and tags to figure out which ones will work best with the products you’re trying to tag.
-For example, you’ll need a different tag if you’re tracking a cardboard box than if you’re tracking a metal machine.
+For example, you’ll need a different tag if you’re tracking a cardboard box than if you’re tracking metal containers.

 Once the site survey is complete, you will receive site survey documentation.
 This documentation will include the following information:

 - Facility information

 - A description of what happened during the on-site visit

 - Proposed RFID solution